miroslavkouril/JustEatDemo/Answers_to_technical_questions.md

 ```

 #### 3. How would you track down a performance issue in an application?
 Have you ever had to do this?
 I would use **Xamarin Profiler**.
-They anounced this tool during last Xamarin Evolve (2014) conference.
-I have tried preview version right after they anounced it, but haven’t had to use it for commertial app yet.
+They introduced this tool during last Xamarin Evolve conference (2014).
+I tried the preview version after its publishing, but I haven’t had to use it for commercial app yet.
 Another approach would be to use **Xamarin Insights** reports and collect some important data using Track and TrackTime calls.
-I am already using Xam.
-Insight in my apps to get info about crashes and usage of mine apps.
+I am already using Xamarin Insight in my apps to get information about crashes and usage of my apps.

 #### 4. How would you improve the JUST EAT APIs that you just used?

- - Restaurants.Logo -> Now it is list of strings, but I don’t see any advantage of it, I would make that field just string
+ - Restaurants.Logo -> Now it is list of strings, but I can’t see any advantage of it, I would make that field just string
- - It returns empty list of restaurants when I use invalid postcode, I would prefer to return some indication about this problem to recognise if there are no restaurants in the area or if I used wrong postcode.
+ - It returns empty list of restaurants when I use invalid postcode, I would prefer to return some indication about this problem to recognise if there are no restaurants in the area or whether I used wrong postcode.
  - RatingStars value is in range 0 – 6, I would preffer to use range 0 – 1.
-What happens with client app when you decide to change number of stars?
+What happens to client apps when you decide to change number of stars?

 #### 5. Please describe yourself using JSON.
 ```json